 “You are indisputably a world leader in the deployment of renewable energy and your leadership of the International Solar Alliance, which Minister Jaishankar referred to, is absolutely critical for not just India, but for other dynamic, growing economies in the world, Kerry said.

-Prime Minister Modi’s announcement of a target of 450 gigawatts of renewables by 2030 is a strong, terrific example of how to power a growing economy with clean energy, and it’s going to be one of the most important contributions because India today is already the third largest emitter in the world behind the United States and China, he said.
+Prime Minister Modi’s announcement of a target of 450 gigawatts of renewables by 2030 is a terrific example of how to power a growing economy with clean energy.
+He said it will be one of the most important contributions because India today is already the third largest emitter in the world behind the United States and China.

 Referring to a latest report of the International Energy Agency, he said India’s down payment on the clean energy transition puts it on pace to become the global market leader in solar and storage by 2040.
 “And thanks to your rapid scale-up, it’s already cheaper to build solar in India than anywhere else in the world.
 That kind of urgency is exactly what we need in order to confront the crisis that we confront today,” he said.

 After coming to power, the Biden Administration has quickly established contacts with the Indian leadership.
-The leadership of the two countries at the top level have known each other for long and have put the relationship on fast-track.
+The two countries’ leadership at the top level have known each other for long and have put the relationship on fast-track.
 In a recent interview, India’s Ambassador to the US, Taranjit Singh Sandhu, had identified climate change as one of the key pillars of collaboration between the two countries.

 It was one of the topics of discussion between Prime Minister Modi and President Joe Biden earlier this week and also when they spoke in November soon after the US election results were announced.